 Eligibility and Application OverviewPublic applications are accepted.

 - Be a U.S. - based non-profit museum, school, gallery, or a visual arts organization subject to 501 (c) (3) of the U.S. tax code;

 - Be U.S. citizens or have permanent resident status in the United States.
 Architects whose work is proposed for representation must be U.S. citizens.

 Independent curators wishing to apply must seek affiliation with a non-profit institution to take on the responsibility of fiscal management for the project.
 The Department encourages organizations that have not previously received international program funding from the USG to apply under this announcement.

 Potential applicants interested in organizing the Venice Biennales are required to submit their proposals electronically through www.GrantSolutions.gov or through Grants.gov.
 Please do not submit a proposal without first discussing your project with Cultural Programs Division at the U.S. Department of State.

-The theme of the 2016 biennale will be Reporting from the Front.
-For information on the official U.S. representation at the Venice Architectural Exhibition, visit the website for the The Architectural Imagination.
+To see the 2016 Venice Biennale Architectural Exhibition, visit the website for The Architectural Imagination.